 Testosterone Supplements: 10 Sources Worth Your Attention

 With so many testosterone supplements out there today, we at IIFYM decided to give you the goods when it comes to knowing what testosterone supplements work.
-If you’ve followed us for quite some time you know IIFYM does not recommend many products, yet we try to provide you with informative content such as providing you with macros with the IIFYM calculator.
+If you’ve followed us for quite some time you know IIFYM does not recommend many products, yet we try to provide you with informative content such as providing you with macros with the IIFYM macro calculator.

 While this article contains many different ingredients to look for, there are still more out there that studies are being conducted on.
 So, sit back and get ready for an informational content piece to help boost your potentially lagging natural testosterone levels.

 *Before getting started, IIFYM and the author would like to point out that testosterone supplements are not for everyone and can have serious side effects to your overall health if not used as directed.
 IIFYM and the author recommend that you consult with your doctor before using any testosterone supplements.
 Also, IIFYM and the author does not support the use of testosterone supplements to anyone under the age of 18.

 This herb is one that many people may have never heard of before but is one of the testosterone supplements that shows great merit.
 Forskolin has been shown to stimulate cAMP (cyclic adenosine monophosphate). cAMP acts as a messenger between cells and hormones in the body.

 In one study, it was found that taking 10% Forskolin extract twice a day for 12 weeks yielded a 33% increase in testosterone levels compared to the placebo group .

 A separate study, done in-vitro found that Forskolin was able to boost testosterone as much as 200% in Leydig cells—mainly due to cAMP stimulation that Forskolin has been shown to enhance .
 A final study16 found showed that Forskolin is an activator of androgen receptors.
 This alone gives off anabolic effects in the body, again thanks to cAMP .